-In recent months misleading information has been posted on the Internet about the International Wolf Center’s position on controversial issues.
-The following FAQ’s are intended to correct these errors and misrepresentations.
+In the past, misleading information has been posted on the internet about the International Wolf Center’s position on controversial issues.
+The following responses are intended to correct these errors and misrepresentations.

 Q. I just read on Facebook that you are now actively supporting wolf hunting.
 How can you?!!